 Shop 1920s Style Day Dresses:

 Ready made 1920s day dresses are not easy to find.
 I keep my eye out for some options online.
-In most cases these simple dresses just need a sash, belt or pretty brooch to take it from modern to roaring twenties.
+In most cases, these simple dresses just need a sash, belt, or pretty brooch to take it from modern to roaring twenties.
 I look for house dresses/ housecoats as well as tunic dresses and some peasant dresses in the thrift stores.
 Sometimes, the easiest quick house dress is to wear any simple dress underneath a ’20s style apron.